fengxia41103/myblog/content/thoughts/paintings.md

 empowers you.
 Beethoven, Mozart, [La bohème][5], love letter, a great movie, a portrait... it beholds you, it has its own identity, speaking to you, staring at you, and disrupting you.
-It's a language by its own that best describes the scene and conveys an emotion.
+It's a language by its own that best describes the scene and conveys an emotion, and it does it **perfectly**.
 It has motion, has a thought, has a moment, that draws you into it, so you can be part of what it is presenting.